MBtech/rethinking-serverless/analysis/README.md

 pip install -r requirements.txt
 ```

-2. Create an `analysis_data` directory under `analysis` folder.
+2. Create an `analysis_data` and `plots` directory under `analysis` folder.
 This is where the jupyter notebooks store the analysis data.
-`cd analysis && mkdir -p analysis_data`
+`cd analysis && mkdir -p analysis_data && mkdir -p plots`

 ## Notebooks: